 Baptism, after salvation, by immersion is a requirement of membership at First Naples.
 Baptism is an opportunity for you to go public about your faith in Jesus and let those in and outside of our church know that you are a follower of Christ.
 Baptism itself is a step of obedience whereby you publicly profess your faith in Jesus and testify to how He has changed you.

-If a potential member has previously been baptized after salvation, by full immersion, within a like minded church, that individual may pursue membership through statement of faith (see Membership Application).
+If a potential member has previously been baptized after salvation, by full immersion, within a like minded church, that individual may pursue membership through attending a Discover First class.

 First and foremost, believers are baptized because Jesus was baptized and He asked us to follow His example.
 The Scripture says,”When all the people were being baptized, Jesus was baptized too” – Luke 3:21.
 If Jesus, the Son of God, found baptism to be vital, how much more should we?